New regulations for direct flights to the USA and Canada

 If you have lost your passport, you can apply for the issuance of an emergency passport at the Document Centre at Vienna Airport.
 You will require a passport photo, 75.90 and proof of identity (e.g. driving licence).

 The Document Centre is on level 2.
-It is accessible from check-in 3, departure level or from the arrivals level.
+It is accessible from Terminal 3, departure level or from the arrivals level.

 Please note that it takes some time for an emergency passport to be issued, so you should allow for this as well.